 In order to make getting the Big Island more easy we have split the Island of Hawaii into four zones.
-Each of these regions has its own highlights and unique atmosphere so please consider spending a few nights of your itinerary in each of them (if time allows it).
+Each of these regions has its own highlights and unique atmosphere so please consider spending a few nights of your itinerary in each of them if you spend enough time here.

 - Hilo + the Hamakua Coast